ismetcetin/ismet__cetin__OpenAI/README.md

 After cloning the API repo you will need to issue `npm install` followed by `npm start` to run the API.

-To obtain your free API key, please sign up [OpenAI](https://openai.com/api/) After obtaining your key, add it in .env file `REACT_APP_KEY=your.api.key`
+To obtain your free API key, please sign up [OpenAI](https://openai.com/api/) (Credit Card information is not required!).
+After obtaining your key, add it in .env file `REACT_APP_KEY=your.api.key`

 ## Running the project